top of page

 Keep History Alive

-The SS Jeremiah O'Brien is is owned and operated by the National Liberty Ship Memorial, a 501C3 organization.
-The ship is run by a group of dedicated volunteers of all ages and relies on funding through entry tickets from our visitors and donations.
-Please consider making a contribution to our maintenance and restoration efforts to keep her afloat for future generations.
+The SS Jeremiah O'Brien is owned and operated by the National Liberty Ship Memorial, a 501 (c) (3) organization.
+Run by a dedicated group of volunteers of all ages, we rely on funding from entry tickets sold to visitors and donations.
+Please consider contributing to our efforts to keep her afloat for future generations.

 S.S.
 Jeremiah O'Brien